zedchance/skymail/README.md

 `GameWorld` handles all the objects in the world, and the interactions that these objects have with one another.
 `GameWorld` "has-a" `GameObjectCollection`, which is a data structure containing all the objects in the world.
 When the world is initialized, the objects are spawned and added to the collection.
-The starting `SkyScraper` and the player's `Helicopter` are both spawned at an x,y location of (100, 100).
+The starting `HomeBase` and the player's `Helicopter` are both spawned at an x,y location of (100, 100).
 The rest of the `SkyScraper`s are spawned randomly within the bounds of the map.
 2 `RefuelingBlimp`s are spawned in random locations, and 2 `Bird`s are spawned in random locations, with random heading and speed.
 3 `NonPlayerHelicopter`s are spawned in random locations as well.
 The `GameWorld` exposes the world so that the views can observe the changes happening to the world.
 `GameWorld` loops through the world and calls each `Movable` objects `move()` method for each tick in the game ( controlled by the `UITimer` described above).
+After each `Movable` object has moved, a set of nested loops checks if there are any collisions between 2 objects.
+When 2 objects collide, their respective `handleCollision()` method is called.

 ### Commands

 `GameWorld` is exposed to the commands that are bound to the key listeners created in `Game`.
 Each command calls methods that interact with the world, most of which having to do with the player's helicopter.
-These commands consist of accelerating, braking, turning left/right, refueling, and simulating collisions.
-Currently, the collisions still need to be simulated as no automatic collisions detection is occuring.
+These commands consist of accelerating, braking, turning left/right, refueling, and handling collisions.

 These commands all implement an `actionPerformed()` method, as is defined by CN1's `Command` interface.